FranciscoZacarias/Faboy/README.md

 # Faboy

-Faboy is a discord bot made for learning purposes.
+Faboy is a fully modular discord bot made for fun and learning.

 # Features!